A multi-year project funded by the u.s. national institutes of health

 AIM OF The phases grant

-One of our core projects is the PHASES grant.
-This project aims to develop ethically acceptable strategies to conducting research on HIV treatment and prevention during pregnancy.
+The PHASES grant aims to develop ethically acceptable strategies to conducting research on HIV treatment and prevention during pregnancy.
 PHASES will focus on three specific areas of HIV research in urgent need of an evidence base applicable to pregnant women: prevention, treatment of co-infection, and disease management.

 The objectives of PHASES are to: